Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

-starting from $x^{(0)} \in \Sigma$.
-In (\ref{micro-scheme-initial-repeat}), $h>0$ is the time step-size, functions $a, \sigma, U$ are evaluated at $x^{(l)}$, and $\bm{\eta}^{(l)}=(\eta_1^{(l)}, \eta_2^{(l)}, \cdots, \eta_d^{(l)})^T$ are independent $d$-dimensional standard Gaussian random variables, for $0 \le l < n-1$. \begin{remark} Several comments on the scheme (\ref{fn-by-trajectory-avearge})--(\ref{micro-scheme-initial-repeat}) are in order. \begin{enumerate} \item Since the image of $\Theta$ is on $\Sigma$, the discrete dynamics $x^{(l)}$ stays on $\Sigma$ all the time.
-As in the case of the softly constrained dynamics (\ref{dynamics-v-soft}), the numerical scheme has the advantage that only the $1$st order derivatives of $\xi$ are needed. \item At each step $l \ge 0$, one needs to compute $\Theta(x^{(l+\frac{1}{2})})$.
-This can be done by solving the ODE (\ref{phi-map}) starting from $x^{(l+\frac{1}{2})}$.
-Exploiting the gradient structure of the ODE (\ref{phi-map}), we can in fact establish exponential convergence of the dynamics $\varphi$ to its limit $\Theta$, at least in the neighborhood $\mathcal{O}$ of $\Sigma$.
+\end{enumerate} \end{remark} At each step $l \ge 0$, one needs to compute $\Theta(x^{(l+\frac{1}{2})})$.
+This can be done by solving the ODE (\ref{phi-map}) starting from $x^{(l+\frac{1}{2})}$, using numerical integration methods such as Runge-Kutta methods.
+In the following remark, we discuss issues associated with the computation of the ODE flow map $\Theta$. \begin{remark}[Computation of the flow map $\Theta$] \begin{enumerate} \item Exploiting the gradient structure of the ODE (\ref{phi-map}), we can in fact establish exponential convergence of the dynamics $\varphi$ to its limit $\Theta$, at least in the neighborhood $\mathcal{O}$ of $\Sigma$.
 For instance, we refer to \cite{katzenberger1991} and \cite[Chapter $4$]{ambrosio2005gradient}.
 Here, for brevity, we point out that the exponential decay of $F(\varphi(x,s))$ can be easily obtained and is therefore a good candidate for the convergence criterion in numerical implementations.
-Actually, under Assumption~\ref{assump-1}--\ref{assump-2}, we can suppose
+Actually, under Assumption~\ref{assump-1}--\ref{assump-2}, we can suppose for some $c_0 >0$, where $\Psi = \nabla\xi^T a \nabla \xi$.
+Direct calculation gives